Light source-13.jpg

 Our solution offers distinct advantages:

-• Non-invasive and pain-free measurements: Unlike existing blood glucose tests and CGM’s our solution is pain-free as it doesn’t require breaking the skin, drawing blood, or for laser light to penetrate the skin to measure glucose.
+• Non-invasive and pain-free measurements: Unlike existing glucose monitoring technologies, our solution is pain-free as it doesn’t require invasive probes or light to penetrate the skin to measure glucose.

 • User friendly, real-time measurements: By simply being in contact with the skin, we remove the need for invasive procedures, allowing continuous measurements without disrupting daily routines while respecting user discretion.

-• High accuracy: Our solution provides consistently accurate (97%) glucose readings comparable to traditional gold-standard invasive blood glucose testing over a wide range of glucose concentrations.
+• High accuracy: Our solution provides consistently accurate (97.2%) glucose readings comparable to market-leading products over a wide range of glucose concentrations.

-• Affordable: We break down financial barriers by offering an affordable solution, making it accessible to a broad population of diabetics, thereby improving health outcomes and reducing long-term healthcare costs associated with diabetes complications for the population that need it most.
+• Affordable: We break down financial barriers by offering an affordable solution, making it accessible to everyone, thereby improving overall wellbeing.

 Progress to date